clastix/talos-csr-signer/README.md

 A standalone gRPC service that implements the Talos Security Service protocol, enabling Talos worker nodes to obtain certificates and function with non-Talos control planes.

+> Warning: This project is still experimental and in active development.
+Features and instructions may change.

 ## Overview

-Talos CSR Signer bridges the gap between traditional Kubernetes control planes (kubeadm, Kamaji, managed Kubernetes) and Talos Linux worker nodes.
+Talos CSR Signer bridges the gap between traditional Kubernetes control planes (kubeadm, Kamaji) and Talos Linux worker nodes.
 It provides the certificate signing functionality that Talos workers expect from a native Talos control plane.

 ### The Problem